Indian Wildlife and Palaces

 Jaswant at blue cityin Jodhpur, Rajasthan, India

 India's cities are blessed with beautiful palaces and majestic forts.
 Venture further, and you’ll discover awe-inspiring natural landscapes teeming with wildlife.
-This trip takes you to the beating heart of this vast nation as well as to its vast wildernesses.
+This trip takes you to the beating heart of this vast nation as well as to its breathtaking wildernesses.
 Discover the mighty metropolis of Mumbai before taking a short flight to Jodhpur, known as the Blue City.
 Travel south to JAWAI luxury safari camp, in the hope of spotting an elusive leopard.
 Continue to romantic Udaipur and the vibrant regional capital of Jaipur.
 Next, Ranthambore, one of India‘s best tiger reserves and finally Agra, home to one of the world’s greatest sights – the Taj Mahal.

 Trip highlights